fairdataihub/SODA-for-SPARC/docs/main-workflows/workflows.md

-# This document contains links to key SODA for SPARC data curation workflows.
+# This document contains links to key data preparation and submission workflows of SODA.

 ## Dataset Upload